 There are about 50 types of soft tissue sarcoma.
 Experts at Rush are equipped to treat any of them, including the following:

 - Malignant fibrous histiocytoma

 Whether you have one of these sarcomas or another one, Rush offers a full range of treatments.

 At Rush, you'll have access to a team of specialists who'll work with you to create a treatment plan.
 Your team may include the following, among others:

 - Medical oncologists

 - Physiatrists (physical medicine and rehabilitation doctors)

-Doctors may recommend one or more of the following treatments:
+You may receive one or more of the following:

 - Targeted therapy, which combines drugs with other substances to help more precisely target cancer cells